dml-cth/deep-machine-learning/Instructions/YY_keep_git_repo_in_sync.md

 - Posting new assignments
 - Updating already released assignments (we will do our best to avoid it, but at times it may be necessary for us to do this)

-All `git` commands assume that you have navigated to somewhere inside the repository (that is, *deep-machine-learning* directory).
+All `git` commands assume that you have navigated to somewhere inside the repository (that is, the *deep-machine-learning* directory).

 ## Determining the state of your local git repository
 If you are using Mac / Linux, and are not very familiar with git but still care about version control, Sourcetree is recommended as a graphical interface to git.